google/WebFundamentals/src/content/en/updates/2019/08/native-file-system.md

 }
 ```

+To write data to disk, I needed a [`FileSystemWriter`][fs-writer].
+Create one by
+calling `createWriter()` on the file handle object.
+When `createWriter()` is
+called, Chrome first checks if the user has granted write permission to the file.
+If permission to write hasn’t been granted, the browser will prompt the user for
+permission.
+If permission isn't granted, `createWriter()` will throw a
+`DOMException`, and the app will not be able to write to the file.
+In the text
+editor, these `DOMException`s are handled in the [`saveFile()`][text-editor-app-js]
+method.

+Next, call `truncate(0)`.
+This wipes the file of any existing data.
+If I didn't,
+and I wrote less data than was already in the file, I see some of the old data
+at the file's end.
+This is a stop-gap measure.
+The spec calls for
+`createWriter()` to take an option called `keepExistingData`, which will default
+to false.
+That hasn't been implemented yet, so for now I'll use `truncate(0)`.

+Call `FileSystemWriter.write()` to write your contents.
+The `write()` method
+takes a string, which is what we want for a text editor.
+But it can also take a
+[BufferSource][buffersource], or a [Blob][blob].
+Finally, finish writing by
+calling `FileSystemWriter.close()`.

 Note: There's no guarantee that the contents are written to disk until
 the `close()` method is called.

-The `keepExistingData` option, when calling `createWriter()`, isn’t supported
-yet, so once I get the writer, I immediately call `truncate(0)` to ensure I
-start with an empty file.
-Otherwise, if the length of the new content is
-shorter than the existing content, the existing content after the new
-content would remain. `keepExistingData` will be added in a future milestone.

-When `createWriter()` is called, Chrome checks if the user has granted
-write permission.
-If not, it requests permission.
-If the user grants
-permission, the app can write the contents to the file.
-But, if the user
-does not grant permission, `createWriter()` will throw a `DOMException`, and
-the app will not be able to write to the file.
-In the text editor, these
-`DOMException`s are handled in the [`saveFile()`][text-editor-app-js]
-method.

-Note: All the code behind the [text editor][text-editor] is on
-[GitHub][text-editor-source], and the core file system interactions are
-in [`fs-helpers.js`][text-editor-fs-helper].

 ### What else is possible?